-If you receive sunburn later in life, researchers found that usually there is a long time between sunburn incidents.
+If you receive sunburn later in life, researchers found that usually there is a longer time between sunburn incidents.

 This delay in repeating the sunburn damage will make your skin cancer appear later in your life.
 Usually, mature people make better choices about getting too much sun.

 This is why it’s important for parents to take steps to protect their children from the sun, as well as themselves.
-Help your kids learn good sun protections habits for their skin.
+Help your kids learn good sun protection habits for their skin.

 Importance Of Sun Block Clothing To Control Sunburn Risk

-Sunscreen with SPF 30 or greater, when worn with sun block clothing, will give you good protection for the areas that are covered.
-Blocking the sun from your skin will be easier when you simply put on a sun blocking sun hat, your sunshades, and sun blocking loose-fitting long sleeve shirt.
+Sun blocking clothing, will give you good protection for the areas that are covered.
+Blocking the sun from your skin will be easier when you simply put on a sun-blocking hat, your sunshades, and sun blocking loose-fitting long-sleeve shirt.